 How can I learn more?

 The City has presented to local civic groups such as Rotary, Chamber of Commerce, and the Northshore Senior Center.
-Do you represent a group that would like a presentation on the ballot measure?
-Please contact Catherine Jansen.
+If you represent a group that would like a presentation on the ballot measure, please contact Catherine Jansen.